 You may wish to see the barracks of the Vigiles at Ostia.

 Centrale Montemartini: Satyr assaulting a nymph: copy of a statue from Pergamum (IInd century BC) which was found in 1889 near S. Grisogono; you may wish to see some other famous Roman copies of statues from Pergamo. i.e. the Dying Galatian, the Ludovisi Gaul and the Persian Warrior

 (above) Fašade of the former tobacco factory; (below) detail of the inscription

-This imposing building by Antonio Sarti has a vague resemblance to the Colonnade du Louvre in Paris, owing to its colonnade above a high base.
+This imposing building by Antonio Sarti, the architect of a similarly designed church at Terracina, has a vague resemblance to the Colonnade du Louvre in Paris, owing to its colonnade above a high base.

 The Latin inscription adds to its importance: PIUS IX P. (ontifex) M. (aximus) OFFICINAM NICOTIANIS FOLIIS ELABORANDIS A SOLO EXTRUXIT ANNO MDCCCLXIII.